How to Chalk Paint a Dresser for a Cheap Makeover

 Want to spruce up your house while on a tight budget?
 Buying new furniture and decor might be out of the question, but you can always repurpose what you have to save money.
-That’s why I love to chalk paint furniture.
+That’s why I love this chalk paint dresser tutorial.
 It’s taking what we already have – or have gotten cheap – and completely changing how they look without killing our budget.

-One easy way to achieve this is to use chalk paint.
+One of the easiest ways to achieve this is to use chalk paint.
 By choosing to chalk paint furniture, you can easily change pieces you already have without breaking the bank or your back.
 Chalk paint is easy to use, stays put, and has infinite possibilities when you layer different colors with different waxes.

 This week, I’ve decided to chalk paint an old black dresser with teal and gray.
 I love a good chalk paint makeover, so I’m recording the steps to show how easy and cheap a chalk paint dresser is!